lorenzosinisi/neural_bridge/README.md

 ### ChatGPT help

-You can use the following prompt for ChatGPT to help yourself create rules to input in the system https://gist.github.com/lorenzosinisi/eec245aff37faf57b3a04fbaf655ea20
+You can use the following prompt for ChatGPT to help yourself create rules to train the system https://gist.github.com/lorenzosinisi/eec245aff37faf57b3a04fbaf655ea20

 #### References: